-The Bonner Bridge was opened today after two years of construction!
-Vehicles can now travel from Nags Head to Hatteras Island on the brand new bridge!
-The Herbert C. Bonner bridge is an Outer Banks historical staple.
-Here’s a quick run down of fast facts that you need to know about the brand new replacement bridge!
+The Bonner Bridge is an Outer Banks staple for those who visit Hatteras Island.
+On February 25th, 2019 after two years of construction, the new replacement bridge is now open for business!
+Vehicles can now travel from Nags Head to Hatteras Island on the brand-new bridge.
+The Herbert C. Bonner bridge is a huge piece of Outer Banks history providing a new way of transportation onto Hatteras Island.
+Here’s a quick rundown of facts that you need to know about the brand-new replacement bridge!

-4 // The original Herbert C. Bonner Bridge was officially opened in 1963 and allowed access to Hatteras Island by vehicle rather than ferry.
+5. In 1963, the original Herbert C. Bonner bridge was open for business.
+The bridge allowed access to Hatteras Island by vehicle rather than ferry.

-5 // An informal ceremony was held for pedestrian walking and running was held on February 9th.
+6. An informal ceremony was held for pedestrian walking and running on February 9th, 2019.

 7. The old Hatteras Island bridge survived harsh elements for 56 years.
 Originally, it was only supposed to last for 20.